timescale/docs/cloud/migrate-mst-cloud/index.md

 <highlight type="note">The recommended migration method depends on your database
 size and your network upload and download speeds.
-If you aren't sure which method to use, run the first method on one table to estimate the time required, and switch to the second method if necessary.</highlight>
+If you aren't sure which method to use, start running the first method to estimate the time required.
+Abort and switch to the second method if necessary.</highlight>

 [migrate-entire]: migrate-mst-cloud/entire-database/
 [migrate-separately]: migrate-mst-cloud/schema-then-data/